Sea Salt & Vinegar Chicken Wings

 - Heat the grill to 350°F (177°C) and set it up for indirect cooking (roasting).

-- Place the wings on the grill and discard the marinade from the bag(s).
+- Place the wings on the grill and discard the used marinade from the bag(s).

-- Roast the wings for 30 minutes and baste with the remaining marinade.
+- Roast the wings for 30 minutes and baste with the half-cup of marinade set aside previously.

 - Flip the wings as needed until both sides are golden brown.